|7:00 pm ET||Welcome and Introductions||Stephen Haskins, MD|

 - List education resources available for POCUS education.

 - Discuss common barriers to implementation of a POCUS educational curriculum.

-The educational activity is designed for any regional anesthesiologist and pain physician interested in learning the clinical indications and optimal methods for providing education/training in point-of-care ultrasound.
+The webinar is designed for any regional anesthesiologist and pain physician interested in learning the clinical indications and optimal methods for providing education/training in point-of-care ultrasound.

 Accreditation and credit designation statements